Paleo Roasted Salmon

 - 1 tablespoon chopped fresh chives, optional

-Preheat oven to 375°.
+- Preheat the oven to 375°.
 Line sheet pan with aluminum foil.
 Set aside.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.